Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Rating and Ranking.md

 ### YetiRank and MatrixNet

-`PageRank, LambdaRank, MatrixNet` is under the support of commercial firms *Google, Microsoft, Yandex*.
+`PageRank, LambdaRank, MatrixNet` is under the support of commercial firms *Google, Microsoft, Yandex*, respectively.
 The practical ranking algorithms in the search engines are the key to search engine optimization.
 Today the word Yandex has become synonymous with Internet search in Russian-speaking countries, just the same as Google in English-speaking countries.

 [MatrixNet is a proprietary machine learning algorithm developed by Yandex and used widely throughout the company products.
 The algorithm is based on **gradient boosting** and was introduced since 2009.](https://www.wikiwand.com/en/MatrixNet)